opendistro/for-elasticsearch-docs/docs/elasticsearch/index-alias.md

 }
 ```

-You should see this response:
+You should see the following response:

 ```json
 {